YeshwanthZ/Greechie_Diagrams/README.md

 This project has multiple functions that each generate a variety of Greechie diagrams.
 There are 3 other functions that validate Greechie diagrams and Orthoalgebras and also generate Hasse diagrams for valid Orthoalgebras.

-Go through the Research paper "Algorithms for Greechie diagrams" in the link below to understand more about Greechie diagrams: https://arxiv.org/pdf/quant-ph/0009039
+You can go through the Research paper below to understand Greechie diagrams better: https://arxiv.org/pdf/quant-ph/0009039